New Zealand British Rail Mark 2 carriage: Wellington suburban

 The SE (Suburban Express) type is similar to the SW, owned by the Greater Wellington Regional Council.
 They were brought into service as part of a number of temporary measures to increase capacity until arrival of the FP/FT class "Matangi" units in 2010–2012, with the intent that they may be eventually transferred to the Wairarapa Connection service.
 They were operated as a single consist by Tranz Metro on peak express services top-and-tailed by EO class electric locomotives.

 There are four SE, one SES and one SEG carriages, which received a less thorough rebuild than the SWs and retain their BR airline-style seating.
 The SES is accessible like SWS carriages but lacks the servery.
 In November 2011, they were taken out of service due to frequent faults of the run-down electric locomotives pulling them and the availability of sufficient Matangi units to replace them.

 In December 2012, it was announced that they would be reintroduced on the Wairarapa Connection to alleviate capacity issue and rolling stock constraints.
 After minor modifications, the SE carriages would be introduced on the Wairarapa line in July 2013.
 They were criticised by train users for their smaller seat pitch, poor lighting, and lack of tray tables and power outlets.
 This led Greater Wellington to make additional modifications to the carriages over Christmas 2013 by installing a number of tables and removing a row of seating to increase space between the seats.

 They are in the Metlink livery of dark blue and grey, with lime green highlights.

+Mainland Rail

+The original Capital Connection S class carriages, retired in 2023, were sold to the Pounamu Tourism Group, a company offering rail tours.
+The carriages were relocated to Hillside Engineering in Dunedin for refurbishment.
+Ownership of the carriages was subsequently transferred to Mainland Rail, which is one-third owned by Pounamu Tourism.
+Mainland Rail has stated they intend to use the carriages for long-distance services: